Prof. Alexandra (Sasha) Zhernakova, MD, PhD

 PhD thesis: The autoimmune puzzle – shared and specific genetics of immune-related diseases.
 2009, Graduated cum laude, Utrecht University, the Netherlands

-Appointed Associate professor in genetic and environmental factors in the development of autoimmune and gastrointestinal diseases and ageing per 1 April 2017
+1 April 2017: Appointed Associate professor in genetic and environmental factors in the development of autoimmune and gastrointestinal diseases and ageing

-My research team works on understanding the role of various genetic and environmental factors in the predisposition to common diseases and traits, including gastrointestinal and autoimmune diseases, and ageing.
-We are also focusing on the composition of the gut microbiome, the factors that shape the microbiome -including genetics, diet, medication and other environmental factors-, and the role of the microbiome in gut health and common diseases.
+My research team studies the role of various genetic and environmental factors in the predisposition to common diseases and traits, including gastrointestinal and autoimmune diseases, and ageing.
+A major research line focuses on the composition of the gut microbiome, the factors that shape the microbiome -including genetics, diet, medication and other environmental factors-, and the role of the microbiome in gut health and common diseases.

 In May 2017 I was awarded an NWO-VIDI grant to study the breast milk microbiome in a new cohort called LifeLines-NEXT.
 In Sept 2016 I was awarded an ERC Starting grant to study “ The role of the virome in shaping the gut ecosystem during the first year of life”, and since 2012 I have held a Rosalind Franklin Fellowship from the University of Groningen.